Ankr-network/ankr-docs/docs/build-blockchain/guides/supported-chains.md

 XDai Archive

-*Binance Smart Chain Archive node currently has a pricing requirement.
+*BNB Chain Archive node currently has a pricing requirement.
 This is due to change soon.